BuranCodes/text-to-bf-translator/README.md

-# bf-translator
+# Brainf**k Translator

-A translator that translates your input character/strings into Brainf**k code that will output the character/s in string!
+A console based translator that translates your input character/strings into Brainf**k code that will output the character/s in string inside a text file for you to run the code.